todar/friday-night-update/songs/amazing-grace.md

 I once was lost, but now am found
 Was blind, but now I see

-‘Twas grace that taught my heart to fear
+'Twas grace that taught my heart to fear
 And grace my fears relieved
 How precious did that grace appear
 The hour I first believed